 Michael advises and assists in a wide-range of workplace disputes, and discrimination matters in all sectors.
-He has conduct of the blacklisting litigation on behalf of GMB members in the High Court, and also represents thousands of workers in an equal pay claim against Asda (believed to be the largest private sector equal pay claim).
+He previously had conduct of the blacklisting litigation on behalf of GMB members in the High Court, and also represents tens of thousands of workers in an equal pay claim against Asda (believed to be the largest private sector equal pay claim).
 In addition he represents thousands of other supermarket workers in their equal pay claims.

 He has advised and litigated in the following types of claim:

 - discrimination because of age, disability, pregnancy and maternity, race, religion or belief, sex, and sexual orientation;

 - discrimination in further education;

 - victimisation and harassment;

 - bonus disputes;

 - unfair and wrongful dismissal;

 Michael is also experienced in drawing up and negotiating settlement agreements when the employment relationship has ended, and has helped individuals secure six-figure settlements.

 While working at Leigh Day, Michael has been involved in the following reported cases: